Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 WordPerfect Tips

-Do you want to remove blue underlines in e-mail addresses and web site URLs from your printouts?
+Do you want to remove blue underlines in email addresses, web site URLs, or hyperlinks from your printouts?

-Here's how to get rid of the hypertext links ("hyperlinks") or simply change the Hypertext style to remove the color and/or underline codes.
+And how to change the Hypertext style to remove or revise the color and/or underline codes.

 First, you can prevent them from automatically appearing in newly typed text by turning off the appropriate program option: